abhaygupta97/codered/README.md

 - Copy over `config/config.example.php` to `config/config.php` and edit the values.
 - Import schema `schema/codered.sql`.
 - Install composer (`curl -sS https://getcomposer.org/installer | php`) and run `composer install` to install all the dependencies.

+### TO-DOs :
+- Login and session storage.
+- Hold multiple contests at once.
+- Timer and Announcement.